sulu/sulu-docs/book/getting-started/setup.rst

 and webspace.
 Otherwise it would not be possible to know the content of which webspace should be loaded.

 Templates
 ---------

-All created pages are based on templates, which have also to be configured.
+All created pages are based on templates, which need to be configured.

 So you need some templates to add pages to the system.
 Therefore, you have to add some XML-files to the specified folder.
 These files describe the structure of the pages, i.e. what kind of content the pages can consist of.
-For the start you can just copy some of the delivered files:
+For the start you can just copy some of the delivered files.
+If you want to learn more about the templates browsing through the copied file might give you a good idea on how they look and what they might do for you.

 .. code-block:: bash